Fiber optic cable types, works, and functions

 SMF MMF

-It uses a laser source to shine light into the core.
-It uses a LED source to shine light into the core.
+It uses a laser to illuminate the core.
+It uses an LED to illuminate the core.

 It provides a single path or angle for the light.
-It provides multiple paths or angles for the light.
+It offers multiple paths or angles for the light.

 It uses a smaller core.
 It uses a bigger core.

-It is mainly used for a longer distance.
-It is mainly used for shorter distances.
+It is mainly used for longer distances.
+It is primarily used for shorter distances.

 It carries a single beam of light.
-It carries multiple beams of light.
+It holds multiple beams of light.

 It costs more than the MMF.
 It is cheaper than SMF.

-SMF typically uses a core size of 8.3 to 10 microns in diameter.
-MMF typically uses a core size of 50 to 100 microns in diameter.
+SMF typically has a core diameter of 8.3 to 10 microns.
+MMF typically has a core diameter of 50 to 100 microns.

 If you prefer speed and performance over budget, this is the best option.
 If you prefer budget over speed and performance, this is the best option.